edgedb/edgedb/docs/edgeql/expressions/arrays.rst

-An empty array can also be created, but it must be used together with a type case, since EdgeDB cannot determine the type of an array without having elements in it:
+An empty array can also be created, but it must be used together with a type cast, since EdgeDB cannot determine the type of an array without having elements in it:

 .. code-block:: edgeql-repl

     db> SELECT [];
-    EdgeQLError: could not determine the type of empty array
+    QueryError: expression returns value of indeterminate type
+    Hint: Consider using an explicit type cast.
+    ### SELECT [];
+    ###        ^

     db> SELECT <array<int64>>[];
     {[]}